Explore indigenous Maasai and Hadzabe wisdom in Tanzania

 About the experience

-Join us on a life-changing eight days journey to participate and observe Maasai and Hadzabe ancient wisdom and follow their ancestors' spiritual journey, reconnecting with nature and expanding consciousness for environmental healing.
+Join us on a life-changing eight days journey to participate and observe Maasai and Hadzabe ancient wisdom and follow their ancestors' traditional journey, reconnect with nature and expand consciousness for environmental healing.
 There are certain places in the world with undeniable energy, the power to stir our emotions, inspire reflection, or fill us with a sense of peace, and the Ngorongoro Conservation Area is one of these places.

 This amazing journey takes you back to the ancient wisdom and traditions of the Maasai where you will learn about ecological knowledge, plant medicine, ancestral knowledge and much more.
 You stay and sleep in a tent in the Maasai warriors bush camp and in a Maasai boma.

 After staying with the Maasai we continue our journey with the Hadzabe hunter-gatherers.
 The hadzabe grow no food, raise no livestock, and live without rules or calendars.
 Their way of life has remained unchanged over the millennia and they live in small wandering groups of about twenty individuals.
 We join one of these family units in the deep bush.
 The Hadzabe are the heirs of the very first human beings, the kids of Olduvai Gorge and Koobi Fora who still have a symbiotic relationship with the environment, the purest example of an anarchic society with no rules, and no chief.
 We set up our bush camp near Hadzabes' huts.